davidcolton/WiDSIrelandLab2025/docs/pre-work/readme.md

 # Pre-work

-The labs in the workshop are [Jupyter notebooks](https://jupyter.org/).
-These notebooks are intended to be run locally on your computer.
+The labs in this workshop are [Jupyter notebooks](https://jupyter.org/).
+These notebooks are intended to be executed locally on your computer.
 Follow these instructions to ensure that your laptop is ready to run the labs.

 ## Running the Granite Notebooks Locally